JJLongoria/aura-helper-sf/README.md

   [--csv]

 FLAGS
-  -a, --api-version=<value>            Target API version to use -o, --target-org=<value>             (required) Target Org to Compare.
+  -a, --api-version=<value>            API version to use if different from the default -o, --target-org=<value>             (required) Target Org to Compare.
   -p, --progress                       Report Command Progress -r, --root=<path/to/project/root>    [default: ./] Root Project Path